Michael-Reefe/VoronoiBinning.jl/README.md

 - The `weights` return value is not the same as the `scale` return value from `vorbin`.
 More specifically, `weights = 1/scale^2`.
 - Due to Julia's JIT compiler and more specific optimizations implemented for this package (using LoopVectorization.jl), the runtimes compared to the python package are much faster.
 To get a general idea, testing with the default options on my laptop with a 600x600 image runs in 224 seconds, compared to 1123 seconds using the python version.
+For a smaller 200x200 image, the julia version ran in 4 seconds compared to 20 seconds for the python version.

 ## Citation